stephkmn/my-haunted-mansion/README.md

 ## Welcome to My Haunted Mansion! 👻
-This is a hackathon project that I we worked on for the Orange Coast College Spookathon 2025. <br>
+This is a hackathon project that we worked on for the Orange Coast College Spookathon 2025. <br>
 It was our first time using Godot and there are many improvements to be made but we are very proud of what we accomplished overall.

 ### Project Description